Vincit/objection.js/doc/api/model/static-properties.md

 ## `static` modifiers

-Reusable query building functions that can be used in any [eager query](/api/query-builder/eager-methods.html#eager), using [modify](/api/query-builder/other-methods.html#modify) method and in many other places.
+Reusable query building functions that can be used in any query using [modify](/api/query-builder/other-methods.html#modify) method and in many other places.

 Also see the [modifier recipe](/recipes/modifiers.html) for more info and examples.